mzashh/HUB75-Pixel-Art-Display/README.md

 # Features
 As of now the firmware has minimum fuctionality, it plays a GIF files stored in the SPI Flash of the ESP32.

-Upon powering up the Panel connets to the WIFI network and shows the firmware version, IP address, RSSI and WIFI SSID for 4 sec
+Upon powering up the Panel connets to the WIFI network and shows the firmware version, IP address, RSSI and WIFI SSID for 4 sec.

 I have also implemented a WEB-UI using a async web server which allows to upload, delete, download and delete GIFS on the ESP32.